How to write and conduct a literature review

 Develop a search statement to search databases (including news databases), the catalogue, and other academic sources

 A search statement includes a list of keywords, combined using Boolean Operators (AND; OR; NOT)

 - AND - this will combine concepts, all of which must be found in your list of results

-- media AND children
+- refugee AND law

 - OR - either this concept or that concept (or both).
 This is helpful for generating a list of synonyms.
 Use synonyms to anticipate the different ways different authors may refer to the same idea.
 A thesaurus can be helpful for this

 - internet OR web OR online

 - NOT - do not include this concept

 - Quote marks - find a specific phrase

 - Truncation - any other combination of letters to follow